SwiftGGTeam/the-swift-programming-language-in-chinese/TSPL.docc/LanguageGuide/Concurrency.md

   -OR-
   start out by putting all your code on the main actor then profile and move long-running computations to background tasks

-- you can write the attribute on a function, which makes calls to the function always run on the main actor

-- you can write the attribute on a type, which makes calls to all of the type's methods run on the main actor

 - in apps, UI work belongs on the main actor